 I work with brand and marketing managers on a daily basis that struggle with how to make their brands appeal to the next generation of the American consumer.
 What’s the problem?
 Millennials consume products and media differently than any other generation before them.

 Millennials have been force-fed advertisements and promotions their entire lives and through every medium available: TV, radio, print, etc. As digital natives, they’re the first generation to grow up online with seemingly unlimited choices.
-They don’t trust traditional marketing messages.
+You can’t market to Millennials in a traditional sense.
 Instead, they look to influencers and nontraditional media to validate “truths”.

 Understand and speak to the values that drive them: happiness, passion, diversity, sharing and discovery.